Must Minnesota Employers Give a Reason for Terminating Employment?

 Tip for Terminated Employees

-As noted above, a savvy employer probably won’t provide much to you when requesting your reason for termination.
-However, it can’t hurt to ask.
+As noted above, a savvy employer probably will not provide much when you request your reason for termination.
+It cannot hurt to ask, and your written request within 15 working days is what triggers the employer’s duty to respond.

 Other things to consider asking for include your employee file and final wages.